Lernout & Hauspie

-Lernout & Hauspie Speech Products (L&H) was a Belgium-based speech recognition technology company, founded by Jo Lernout and Pol Hauspie, that went bankrupt in 2001 because of a fraud engineered by the management.
-The company was based in Ypres, Flanders, in what was later called Flanders Language Valley (mimicking the Silicon Valley).
+Lernout & Hauspie Speech Products N.V. (abbreviated L&H) was a Belgium-based speech recognition technology company, founded by Jo Lernout and Pol Hauspie, that went bankrupt in 2001 because of a fraud engineered by the management.
+The company was based in Ypres, Flanders, in what was later called Flanders Language Valley (mimicking Silicon Valley).

 History

 Lernout & Hauspie was founded in 1987 by Jo Lernout and Pol Hauspie.
 After a difficult start, it quickly grew, and, in 1995, it went public on NASDAQ (LHSP), and was also quoted on the now-defunct Brussels-based EASDAQ exchange.
 Its headquarters were in Ypres, Belgium, and in Burlington, Massachusetts, USA.
 At its peak, Lernout & Hauspie had a market capitalization of almost US$10 billion.

 Flanders played an important role in investing in the company and the surrounding Flanders Language Valley.